navariltd/cams-biometric/README.md

 1.  **Service Tag ID and Auth Token:**

     -   After acquiring an account with CAMS, you will receive a `Service Tag ID` and `Auth Token`.
-    -   These credentials are crucial for configuring the CAMS unit and integrating it with ERPNext.
+    -   These credentials are crucial for configuring the CAMS unit and integrating it with FrappeHR.
     - Fill those details in the respective field in the cams biometric settings doctype.
 ![cams biometric setting](https://github.com/user-attachments/assets/66520601-edfa-49bf-9af6-2f9602f57256)